THE TOTAL DANCE THEATRE.

 The relationship between humans and machines has been a constant issue throughout the history of humankind, which was also addressed by the Bauhaus movement.
 Back then, the debate took place in the context of industrialisation and the Bauhaus was among those searching for answers to the question of the role of humans in the age of technology.
 This remains a pressing issue and is becoming all the more important as digitisation and artificial intelligence continue to progress.

-THE TOTAL DANCE THEATRE brings together an international team to create a modular experience – whether as a performative installation in museums and galleries, which are part of a contextualised exhibition framework, or as a stand-alone experience that every user can behold for themselves at home or even as a live performance on stage.
+THE TOTAL DANCE THEATRE brings together an international and highly recognised team of partners: the choreographer Richard Siegal to revive the characters and movement concepts of Oskar Schlemmer and the interactive agency Artificial Rome to build the immersive experience and installation.
+Together we are creating a modular experience – whether as a performative multiuser installation in museums and galleries, which is part of a contextualised exhibition framework, or as a stand-alone experience that every user can behold for themselves at home or possibly even as a live performance on stage.

 THE TOTAL DANCE THEATRE connects history with the future, manufacturing with technology, corporeality with virtuality.